jmigueprieto/temporal-workers/README.md

+# Sample Temporal Workers

+This project contains a sample Checkout Workflow and related activities (to find a session and to charge with Stripe).

 ## Build the project

-Either open the project in your IDE and build it or in the project's root directory run:

 ```shell
 ./gradlew clean build